CMU-Yiya-Air-Science/cookie_cutter_2/README.md

 ## Project Collaborators
 Samyukta Athreya

-## Installation Instructions
+## Software and Platform

-1. Describe what needs to be installed with and without make
+The software used for this project included Visual Studio Code and Python [version number needed].
-2. How to use Make to create a conda environment
+Additional packages which need to be installed include the Visual Studio Code Python extension.
-3. etc... to be added
+Windows and Mac were both used for development of this project.

-## Project Organization
+## Map of Documentation

 ```
 ├── LICENSE            <- Open-source license if one is chosen